 Looking for a sweet snack?
 Stop by Fish’er Chips and grab a few scoops of ice cream or a soft-serve portion.
 Or pop in to Sugar Rush Bakery.
 Newly established in 2020, Sugar Rush Bakery is already a fan-favorite amongst locals.
 Think sticky, gooey cinnamon rolls, and a delicious assortment of turnovers, pies, cakes, shortbreads, cheesecakes & more – all handmade with love right here in the Burg.

-For dinner, Bayside Grill perched above the mighty St. Lawrence and catering to palates and diets of all types, offers indoor and patio seating.
+For dinner, Bayside Grill perches above the mighty St. Lawrence and caters to palates and diets of all types, offering both indoor and patio seating.
 Pick the right time and partake in the ever-changing happy hour specials.
 Pick the right night and enjoy a little live music with your dinner & drinks.
 (Keep in mind that the entertainment schedule may be limited due to COVID.)